Abdul-Hannan/ZakatCalculator/README.md

 # ZakatCalculator

-This is a dummy project which I used to learn aboutcreating and publishing own ios libraires using Cocoapods
+This is a dummy project which I used to learn about creating and publishing own ios libraires using Cocoapods

 [![Version](https://img.shields.io/cocoapods/v/ZakatCalculator.svg?style=flat)](https://cocoapods.org/pods/ZakatCalculator)